Meguazy/distributed_chess/README.md

    ```
    You will be automatically redirected to

-## Contributions

-Contributions are highly encouraged.
-If you have ideas for improvements or new features, please submit an issue or a pull request.

 ## License

 This project is licensed under the Apache 2.0 License.
 For details, see the `LICENSE` file included in the repository.